-I don't think you need a sales person at this point; for instance, I have seen cases where sales people get into sales mode in investor presentations and take the whole conversation off the tracks.
+You don't need a salesperson at this point; salespeople get into sales mode in investor presentations and take the whole conversation off the tracks.

-Your team at this point does not need to be made up of VP-level people; managing and leadership are very different skills than specific competence in markets or technology.
+Your team at this point does not need to be made up entirely of VP-level people; managing and leadership are very different skills compared to specific competence in markets or technology.

 Your team should be small enough to not need heavy-weight leadership, if you are raising a seed round of capital.